 doesn't matter whether the water comes from near a bank or the center

 of the stream - it locks up your engine all the same.
 It's better to

 kill the engine than take a chance.

-If you ford enough water at some point you will dump your bike.
+If you cross enough water at some point you will dump your bike.
 In this event we cannot possibly emphasize enough the importance of hitting the kill switch before water gets past the air filter.
-If you kill the engine quickly enough, all you'll probably have to do is wring out and dry the air filter, then be on your way.
-But if you suck water into the engine you should hope that your surroundings are at least pleasant because you are going to be enjoying them for awhile.
+If you kill the engine quickly enough, all you'll probably have to do is wring out and dry the air filter and then be on your way.
+But if you suck water into the engine you should hope that your surroundings are pleasant because you are going to be enjoying them for awhile.